Research Service Centers UPPS No. 03.04.09

 Using replacement value as a component of user rates is not permitted by the OMB.
 Therefore, RSCs cannot include the future cost of capital expenditures in internal user rates.

 06. PROCEDURES FOR INITIAL RSC PROPOSAL AND APPROVAL PROCESS

 06.01 A Request to Establish an RSC form should be submitted to the AVPR for initial review.
 The request requires the approval of the department chair or school director (if applicable) and the dean or vice president.
 It also requires a guarantee account that will be responsible for deficits that might be incurred by the RSC.
 In addition, it requires completion of the Rate Development Information Form.

-06.03 The director of OSP will assist the proposed RSC manager to develop recharge rates for each activity (product or service).
+*06.03 The director of OSP will assist the proposed RSC account manager to develop recharge rates for each activity (product or service).
 Recharge rate calculations will be used to develop the budget for the RSC.
-The director of Commercialization and Industrial Relations (OCIR) will review and negotiate with the RSC manager any changes to the rate and make the final determination of the rate.
+The director of the Office of Technology Commercialization (OTC) will review and negotiate with the RSC account manager any changes to the rate and make the final determination of the rate.

 If the rate charged to external customers includes a surcharge less than the university’s full F&A rate, the AVPR will have to approve the surcharge.

 07.01 Annual Budget Development – RSC account managers are required to evaluate the RSC’s financial position and rates during the annual budget development cycle (done in April for the subsequent fiscal year starting September 1).